The fourth-year Project module comes in two flavours:

 - Progress Report (5% of the module credit).

-MiA Project Important Dates: The submission deadlines below are strict and marks will be deducted for late submissions!Further information about various submissions and meetings (including possibly additional open meetings) will be posted on the News Items on the Maths-in-Action Resources page.
+MiA Project Important Dates: The submission deadlines below are strict and marks will be deducted for late submissions!Further information about various submissions and meetings will be posted on the News Items on the Maths-in-Action Resources page and the Moodle page.
 You should check it regularly.

 Assessment: The Research Projects are assessed on the basis of